sidgarimella/conveyor/docs/source/running_a_notebook.rst

 Running a notebook
 ==================

+There are two requirements for running a notebook using Conveyor:
+* The notebook Python version matches what the version running Conveyor
+* Notebooks passed to Conveyor run all cells finish without error

 There's only one function used to run individual notebooks, but there are several options you can use to control a notebook's execution.